walmartlabs/concord-website/docs/plugins/http.md

 value of the Java Runtime Environment running the process is used - common value is 60000 ms;
 - `proxy`: HTTP(s) proxy to use (see the [example](#proxy-usage)).
+- `requestTimeout`: request timeout in ms, which is the maximum time spent waiting for the response.

 ### Basic Authentication